bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 : A pioneer English photographer who also did work on elliptic functions.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Lloyd_Humphrey/">Humphrey Lloyd</a>
+: An Irish applied mathematician who worked on conical refraction and geomagnetism.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Feuerbach/">Karl Wilhelm Feuerbach</a>
 : A geometer who discovered the nine point circle of a triangle.